 Horses are intelligent animals and looking after them is incredibly rewarding.
 Being a responsible horse or pony owner means getting to know their behaviour and what's normal for them, as well as giving them the space they need.
 Here are a few things to remember to give your horse a happy life:

-- Horses must be given the opportunity to run freely in a paddock as frequently as possible and for as long as possible, in the company of other horses.
+- Give them space to run free, with company: horses need to be able to run freely in a paddock as frequently as possible and for as long as possible, in the company of other horses.

-- Take the time to learn how your horse learns so that you can train him humanely and effectively.
-Be careful to use training aids your horse understands and use them in a consistent manner.
+- Train them sensitively: take the time to work out how your horse learns best so that you can train them humanely and effectively.
+Be careful to use training aids your horse understands, and use them in a consistent manner.

-- Horses can be trained using positive, reward-based methods.
-Do not shout at or punish your horse as fear of punishment can cause a horse to become aggressive or develop behaviour problems.
+- Never punish: horses can be trained using positive, reward-based methods.
+Never shout at or punish your horse, as fear of punishment can cause them to become aggressive or to develop behaviour problems.

-- You should not use anti-cribbing collars, anti-weaving grilles or other devices that simply attempt to stop the performance of abnormal behaviour.
+- Don't use devices to curb behaviour: you shouldn't use anti-cribbing collars, anti-weaving grilles or other devices that attempt to stop a behaviour.
 Using these devices can cause further welfare problems.
 Instead, get advice to tackle causes such as stress isolation or boredom.

 Learn more about what your horse or pony needs to be happy and healthy in our guides to their environment, diet, company and health and welfare, and discover more about how your horse behaves in our guide to understanding your horse's behaviour.